apache/nuttx/boards/arm/sama5/sama5d3-xplained/README.txt

     o The I2C dev command may have bad side effects on your I2C devices.
       Use only at your own risk.

-    As an example, the I2C dev comman can be used to list all devices responding on TWI0 (the default) like this:
+    As an example, the I2C dev command can be used to list all devices responding on TWI0 (the default) like this:

       nsh> i2c dev 0x03 0x77